Tankdoz/PUREstack/README.md

 ## Step 4: Start your PURE stack(s):
 Multiple PURE stacks can be started in case you want multiple DNS resolvers.
 It's not possible though, to deploy multiple stacks on the same host, as a stack needs unique ownership of port 53.
 In order to differentiate between the different stacks you should use the .env file.
-For the PURE stack the default .env file is:
+For the PURE stack the default .env file contains at least:

 .env file:
 ```
 cd ~/dockerprojects/stacks/pure
 cat > .env <<EOF
-WEBPASSWORD=changeme     # choose your own
+WEBPASSWORD=changeme     # require to log into the Pihole webinterface; choose your own password.
-HOSTNAME=PUREstack-010   # this name will be used by promtail to label the data from this stack, reuse it in your prometheus configuration
+HOSTNAME=PUREstack-010   # will be used by promtail to label the data from this stack and will show up in pihole as hostname
+                         # reuse it in your prometheus configuration to label your host-data consistantly
 HOSTIP=192.168.1.10      # IP adress of the PURE host, this will be used to connect pihole to unbound
 LOKIIP=192.168.1.22      # IP adress of your LOKI server
 EOF
 ```
-edit the .env file to reflect the settings in your environment
+these variables are used in the compose.yanl, so PUREstack will not deploy without them.
+Edit the .env file to reflect the settings in your environment.
 ```
 sudo nano .env
 ```